Netflix/clove/README.md

 ## Reproducing our Training Procedure

-To reproduce our training (fine-tuning) procedure, you would need a machine with 8x GPUs with enough memory (e.g., A10, A100, or A40) and you need to follow these steps:
+To reproduce our training (fine-tuning) procedure, you would need a machine with 8x GPUs with enough memory (e.g., A10, A100, or A40; you may manage to reproduce similar results by adjusting some parameters) and you need to follow these steps:

 1. [Download LAION-COCO in the webdataset format](https://github.com/rom1504/img2dataset/blob/main/dataset_examples/laion-coco.md).